 There are ways to treat most chemo side effects.
 If you have side effects, talk to your cancer care team so they can help.

-Immunotherapy (pronounced IM-yuh-no-THAIR-uh-pee) is treatment that either boosts your own immune system or uses man-made versions of parts of the immune system that attack the lymphoma cells.
+Immunotherapy is treatment that either boosts your own immune system or uses man-made versions of parts of the immune system that attack the lymphoma cells.
 These drugs can be given into a vein or taken as pills.
-Immunotherapy may kill non-Hodgkin lymphoma cells or slow their growth.

 There are ways to treat most of the side effects caused by immunotherapy.
 If you have side effects, talk to your cancer care team so they can help.

-Targeted therapy drugs target the changes in cells that cause cancer.
-These drugs don’t work the same as chemo drugs and often cause fewer side effects.
-They can be given into a vein, as a shot, or as pills.
+Targeted therapy drugs attack cancer by targeting the changes in cells that cause cancer.
+These drugs don’t work the same as chemo drugs and often cause different side effects.
+They can be given as an IV (into a vein), as a shot, or as pills.

 Targeted therapy can cause many different side effects depending on which drug is used.
-These drugs often make you feel sick to your stomach and cause low blood counts.
-These side effects go away after treatment ends.
+These drugs often cause skin changes, rash, high blood pressure, bleeding problems, or blood clotting problems.
+These side effects usually go away after treatment ends.

 There are ways to treat most of the side effects caused by targeted therapy.
 If you have side effects, talk to your cancer care team so they can help.